 Premarital sex, secrets, and society.
 At 17, shy Susan Slade is on her way to California after a ten-year stay at a remote Chilean mine where her father was chief engineer.
 Onboard ship, she's romanced by Conn White, a handsome mountain climber on his way to Alaska.
 Home in Monterey, Susan longs to hear from Conn.
 Two locals also take a shine to her - Hoyt Brecker, a horse wrangler who's the son of a criminal, and Wells Corbett, a sweet guy who lives in his high-society parents' shadow.
 Jump ahead two years, Susan has a desperate secret that her socially-conscious mother won't let her share.
 Can Susan find happiness - and what is it really that turns a girl into a woman?
-Written by

 See more »

 Did You Know?

 In the scene where Susan rides her birthday horse, Chulo, for the first time, there was a cameo by champion stud Captain Topper, a Shetland pony born in 1956.
 He was adjudged the greatest model stallion at the National Congress Pony Show in 1958 and 1959, and won 17 championships and 40 blue ribbons.
 Captain Topper was purchased for $6000 by Miss Patricia Burton of Detroit, who operated a stud farm on the Monterey peninsula.
 See more

 Near the end of the film, after Troy Donahue's character has left the hospital waiting room, there is a close-up of Connie Stevens with Donahue's shoulder still visible just behind her.
 See more